Georgakopoulos-Soares-lab/MAFin/README.md

                            --reverse_complement no \
                            --pvalue_threshold 1e-4 \
                            --processes 4
+                           --detailed_report
    ```

 ### Command-Line Arguments

-    --maf_file: (Required) Path to the uncompressed MAF file.
+    maf_file: (Required) Path to the uncompressed MAF file.
     --genome_ids: Path to the genome IDs file (optional).
-If not provided, all genomes are used.
-    --search_in: Specify whether to search motifs in the 'reference' genome or 'all' genomes.
+    --search_in: Genome in which to search motifs.
 Default is 'reference'.
-    --reverse_complement: Specify whether to search motifs on both strands.
+    --reverse_complement: Search motifs on both strands if 'yes'.
 Choices are 'yes' or 'no'.
 Default is 'no'.
     --pvalue_threshold: P-value threshold for PWM matches.
 Default is 1e-4.
     --processes: Number of parallel processes to use.
 Default is 1.
-    --background_frequencies: Background nucleotide frequencies for A, C, G, T. They must sum to 1. ( defaults 0.25 0.25 0.25 0.25)
+    --background_frequencies: Background nucleotide frequencies for A, C, G, T. They must sum to 1.
+(Specify as four space-separated floats: A_FREQ C_FREQ G_FREQ T_FREQ)
-    --purge_results_dir: Purge the results directory before running the script.
+    --purge_results_dir: Purge the 'tmp' directory before running.
+    --verbose, -v: Enable verbose logging to debug.log.
+    --detailed_report, -d: Generate merged JSON and CSV output in the current directory.

 ### Search Types (Mutually Exclusive)